Puppet-Finland/blacksmith-vagrant/README.md

 It is a good practice to have metadata.json match your Forge username when possible.

-# Publishing modules to the Forge
+# Pushing a release to the Forge

-Create the blacksmith VM:
+Create/start the blacksmith VM:

     $ vagrant up